 A meeting agenda should be created by the person calling the meeting.
 It should be prepared and sent to participants ahead of time to allow them to prepare for the meeting.
 The agenda should outline your clear, concise objectives and expectations with allocated discussion time for each item.

-The agenda should give an indication of the invitees and length of the meeting.
+The agenda should give an indication of the invitees and the length of the meeting.

 Make sure you only invite the people who need to be there